5.2 - Building the action plan

 What are the essential elements to build an operational action plan?

-The action plan is the operational roadmap of the transition plan.
+The action plan is the operational roadmap of the Transition Plan.
 It brings together all the specific actions and measures that will be undertaken by the organisation following the completion of its carbon accounting.
-They must be in accordance with theoverall objective that the organisation decides to adopt.
-In order for them to be feasible and understandable, their definition is framed as follows:
+They shall be in line with theoverall objective that the organisation decides to adopt.
+In order for them to be achievable and understandable, their definition is framed as follows:

 The different categories of actions